tefera-addis-sisay/tefera-addis-sisay.github.io/_services/graduate-project-evaluation.md

 ## Impact

+This role strengthened my expertise in:
+- Academic evaluation and quality assurance
+- Student mentorship in project-based learning
+- Multidisciplinary technical assessment
+- Evidence-based feedback and academic supervision

-This role strengthened my expertise in academic evaluation, student mentorship, and quality assurance in project-based learning environments while contributing to the successful completion of undergraduate capstone projects at the institutional level.
+It also contributed to the successful completion of undergraduate capstone projects at institutional level while enhancing my ability to evaluate complex systems across multiple domains.

-The experience also enhanced my ability to provide constructive feedback, assess multidisciplinary projects, and support student success through evidence-based evaluation practices.